DavidFaget/Combi-CAM/README.md

 VISAPP 2026

 ## 🛡 Copyright
-This repository uses the geolocation model developed by the CERTH team.
-All rights and credits for the geolocation model belong to CERTH.
+This repository uses the geolocalization model developed by the CERTH team.
+All rights and credits for the geolocalization model belong to CERTH.
 Combi-CAM is an original contribution introduced in the associated paper.

 ## 📦 Model Weights
-This repository relies on the geolocation model developed by CERTH based on EfficientNet-B4.
+This repository relies on the geolocalization model developed by CERTH based on EfficientNet-B4.
 The weights are proprietary and cannot be distributed.

 To request access, please contact the authors of: